KatsuteDev/Background/README.md

  - Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=katsute.code-background).
  - Install directly from VSCode using the id [`katsute.code-background`](https://marketplace.visualstudio.com/items?itemName=katsute.code-background).

-#### Usage

- 1. Type `Background: Configuration` in the command pallette or press the **Background** tab in the statusbar.
+Customize using the <kbd>Background: Configuration</kbd> command or press the **Background** button in the bottom right to access the configuration menu.

- 2. Select where you want to add a background (Window, Editor, Sidebar, Panel).
- 3. Add backgrounds and change how it should be displayed.
- 4. Use `Background: Install` or press the install button.
+Install using the <kbd>Background: Install</kbd> command or press the **Install** button in the configuration menu to install the background.

 ## Features